 …one that allows you to send out automated, drip emails to your subscribers.

-Can personalize emails by including a subscriber’s name in an email.
+…can personalize emails by including a subscriber’s first or last name.

 And comes along with bonus features like the ability to resend an unopened email to a subscriber.